bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

      /var/log/log.smbd
      /var/log/log.nmbd

- Note that the following log message may appear in the smbd log
+Note that the following log message may appear in the /var/log/log.smbd log

       Address family not supported by protocol

 This is merely a warning that the samba service is trying to use IPv6 however the native linux kernel on a Seagate Central does not support IPv6.
 These messages can be ignored.